Note: see session law sections for effective dates.

 "Respite care services" means temporary services provided to a person due to the absence or need for relief of the primary caregiver, the person's family member, or legal representative who is the primary caregiver and principally responsible for the care and supervision of the person.
 Respite care services are those that provide the level of supervision and care that is necessary to ensure the health and safety of the person.
 Respite care services do not include services that are specifically directed toward the training and habilitation of the person.

 "School-age child," for programs licensed or required to be licensed as a child care center, means a child who is at least of sufficient age to have attended the first day of kindergarten, or is eligible to enter kindergarten within the next four months, but is younger than 13 years of age.

 "School-age child care program" means a program licensed or required to be licensed as a child care center, serving more than ten children with the primary purpose of providing child care for school age children.

-For purposes of child care centers, "supervision" means when a program staff person is within sight and hearing of a child at all times so that the program staff can intervene to protect the health and safety of the child.
-When an infant is placed in a crib room to sleep, supervision occurs when a staff person is within sight or hearing of the infant.
-When supervision of a crib room is provided by sight or hearing, the center must have a plan to address the other supervision component.
+(b) When an infant is placed in a crib room to sleep, supervision occurs when a program staff person is within sight or hearing of the infant.
+When supervision of a crib room is provided by sight or hearing, the center must have a plan to address the other supervision components.